-The symptoms of Mucor mold and/or black mold include; headaches, nasal congestion, sneezing, itchy eyes, conjunctivitis (pink eye), eye irritation, watery, red, and/or itchy eyes, and difficulty breathing.
+The symptoms of Mucor mold and/or black mold include; headaches, nasal congestion, sneezing, itchy eyes, conjunctivitis (pink eye), rashes on your skin, eye irritation, watery, red, and/or itchy eyes, and difficulty breathing.
 If you have any of these symptoms, contact your medical provider immediately.
 These symptoms are often confused with other allergies, such as asthma or food allergies.
 It is important that you seek medical attention as soon as possible.

 What Happens If You Breathe in Mold Spores?